mikoloyapps/mikoloyapps.github.io/lotr/wikis/noldor.md

 ---

-1.Finwë, first High King
+1. Finwë, first High King
-2.Fëanor, first son of Finwë
+2. Fëanor, first son of Finwë
-3.Maedhros, first son of Fëanor, who laid aside his claim and abdicated in favor of Fingolfin 4.Fingolfin, second son of Finwë
+3. Maedhros, first son of Fëanor, who laid aside his claim and abdicated in favor of Fingolfin
+4. Fingolfin, second son of Finwë
-5.Fingon, first son of Fingolfin
+5. Fingon, first son of Fingolfin
-6.Turgon, second son of Fingolfin
+6. Turgon, second son of Fingolfin
-7.Ereinion Gil-galad, son of Orodreth
+7. Ereinion Gil-galad, son of Orodreth

 <53>After Gil-galad's death, the High Kingship in Middle-earth under the Ñoldor came to an end.
 Of the descendants of Finwë, the descendants of Elros (the Kings of Arnor) did claim the title High King but there is no indication that this referred anything other than a High Kingship over the Dúnedain.
 It is unclear whether Elros and his brother Elrond were considered eligible at all, but Elrond never claimed Kingship, implying that they were not.
 However, at this point, the number of Ñoldor remaining in Middle-earth was few, and Elrond might have simply deemed the question moot.